hchmr/bittle/README.md

     - Functions
     - Local and global variables

-Cog supports separate compilation for modular programming, using header files to reference symbols from other units (for now).
+Bittle supports separate compilation for modular programming, using header files to reference symbols from other units (for now).

-Cog can also interoperate with C. Currently, there’s no standard library, so basic functionality like I/O is best handled via libc.
+Bittle can also interoperate with C. Currently, there’s no standard library, so basic functionality like I/O is best handled via libc.

 **Example: "Hello, World!"**